misund/get-contrast-ratio/README.md

 This project uses [np](https://github.com/sindresorhus/np).

-1. Make sure your changes are in master
+1. Make sure your changes are on main
 2. Run `yarn release`
 3. Follow the interactive release guide